joeywu63/financial_planner/d1/product-and-planning.md

 * https://medicalschoolhq.net/medical-school-applications-cost-estimator/
 * https://mdm.ca/tools/medical-school-cost-calculator

-Our product diffrentiate ourselves from these tools with the personalized aspect - allowing users to save, update and track their application process, and by actively notifying users of deadlines (and alternatives?).
+Our product differentiates ourselves from these tools with the personalized aspect - allowing users to save, update and track their application process, and by actively notifying users of deadlines and alternatives.
 In addition, our product is tailored to students applying to Canadian institutions, and thus includes information on fees specific to Canada and Canadian medical schools, as opposed to being US-focused.

 #### Q4: How will you build it?